 This guide gets you started on a path to creating dashboards.
-These basic dashboards will help your team talk about things that really matter and get to the bottom of problems quickly.
+These basic dashboards enable team discussion and speed up issue resolution.

 If you haven’t already, create a Datadog account.
 Install the Agent on a host, and an integration for something running on that host.

 Determine the purpose of the dashboard you’re creating.
 A dashboard can help you and your teammates focus on the right work.
 A team dashboard reminds you what’s high priority, what needs attention, and what you’re succeeding at.
 Make a team dashboard (or multiple) with the information that people most frequently need they have to dig for.
 SLO and SLI details make for an excellent team dashboard.

 A dashboard connected to real-time data is a powerful tool for guiding conversations with managers and executives.
 A good executive dashboard can show that you are working on the most important things, how much a service is costing you, or whether you’re progressing toward goals, meeting your SLOs, and scaling effectively.
 Executive dashboards are most effective when they answer these questions at the highest level and are interconnected to drill down into the answer.

 Dashboards can also help you track down persistent problems and fix them.
 Troubleshooting dashboards often start as a scratch pad of things you know, and gradually build as you discover more.
 For example, start with a graph or widget from another dashboard or view that shows a problem.
 You can then drill down from there to find your solution.

 Datadog provides many out-of-the-box dashboards for features and integrations.
 For the infrastructure you monitor, check out the out-of-the-box dashboards that are provided with Datadog:

 Redis, or a feature you use, such as